Some scout troops and camps have a blanket ban of sheath knives. I think that’s a bad idea and here’s why.

 And what about those flipper or gravity assist folders?
-IMHO, those are dangerous.
-Inevitably, scouts will get into fast-draw contests or they will flip their knives to show off.
-That potential problem is averted with a rigid blade knife.
+IMHO those are more dangerous.
+Inevitably, despite warnings, scouts will flip their knives or get into a fast draw competition to show off.
+They’re young boys and playing with their new knives is a rite of passage.
+Hell, I still play with my new knives.
+Enough said.
+Potential problems are averted with a rigid blade knife.

 Cost: Scouting is expensive, and there is always the temptation to scrimp on things when you can.
 A well-meaning parent or grandparents may buy a cheap folding knife, and think that because it has a lock blade, it is safe.

 In reality, a cheap folder can be one of the most dangerous knives for a kid.
 On some folders, the hinge may be the most expensive part of the knife.
 Break that, and you have two pieces and a disabled survival tool.
 If you’re lucky nobody got hurt.

 Better handle: Rigid blade knives have more ergonomic handles than most folders.
 A thin profile folder, designed to be carried in a pocket, may be harder to grasp and more uncomfortable to use.
 Scouts of all sizes in Troop 18 in Bend, Oregon, have used dozens of full-sized Mora knives for more than a decade with no problems.
 That’s our preferred blade.